Mexican authorities confiscated thousands of food items because their packaging mislead consumers about their nutritional values.

 In February 2021, the Mexican Senate unanimously passed a bill to ban selling junk food near school campuses.
 Schools in Mexico don’t necessarily provide a proper lunch to children and parents give them money to buy food outside or prepare unhealthy lunch bags.

-In 2019, the government added a tax on sugary drinks and some products weren’t allowed to advertise on children TV programs anymore.
+In 2019, the government added a tax on sugary drinks and some products weren’t allowed to advertise on TV programs for children anymore.

 But some measures appear retrospectively minimal.
 In 2011, soft drinks were forbidden in elementary schools, although candies and cookies were still sold to children.

-Few months ago, the consumer protection agency blamed airlines of misleading consumers with hidden costs.
+A few months ago, the consumer protection agency blamed airlines for misleading consumers with hidden costs.